Stuart-Wilcox/AI-2/README.md

 ### Weight: 20%
 <br>

+## Instruction to run
+1. Make sure you have python, pip and pipenv installed. (use `pip install pipenv`)
+2. Install all of the project dependancies using `pipenv install`
+3. From the project root, run `pipenv run python main.py`

+## Assignment Instructions
 **Overview:**

 The sinking of the RMS Titanic is one of the most infamous shipwrecks in history.
 On April 15, 1912, during her maiden voyage, the Titanic sank after colliding with an iceberg, killing 1502 out of 2224 passengers and crew.
 This sensational tragedy shocked the international community and led to better safety regulations for ships.